-Regulating Stablecoins: Comparing MiCAR and the GENIUS Act
+Regulating Centralized Stablecoins: Comparing MiCAR and the GENIUS Act

 Notre Dame Law Review Reflection (forthcoming 2026)